Robert Kane (philosopher)

-Robert Hilary Kane (born 1938, Boston) is an American philosopher.
-He is Distinguished Teaching Professor of Philosophy at the University of Texas at Austin, and is currently on phased retirement.
+Robert Hilary Kane (November 25, 1938 – April 20, 2024) was an American philosopher.
+He was Distinguished Teaching Professor of Philosophy and a professor of law at the University of Texas at Austin.

-He is the author of Free Will and Values (1985), Through the Moral Maze (1994), and The Significance of Free Will (1996: awarded the 1996 Robert W. Hamilton Faculty Book Award).
-He also edited the Oxford Handbook of Free Will (2004) and has published many articles in the philosophy of mind and action, ethics, the theory of values and philosophy of religion.
+His major contributions include, Free Will and Values (1985), Through the Moral Maze (1994), and The Significance of Free Will (1996: awarded the 1996 Robert W. Hamilton Faculty Book Award).
+He also edited the Oxford Handbook of Free Will (2004) and published many articles in the philosophy of mind and action, ethics, the theory of values and philosophy of religion.

-Education
+Biography

+Early life and education

+Kane was born on November 25, 1938, in Boston, Massachusetts, to Hilary Thomas Kane and Vivian Lenzi Kane.
+Growing up in Maynard, Massachusetts, he graduated from Maynard High School.
+Kane then was educated at the College of the Holy Cross, where he studied abroad at the University of Vienna from 1958–1959, and received his Bachelor of Arts (B.A.) in philosophy in 1960.

+Kane pursued graduate studies in philosophy at Yale University, earning a Master of Arts (M.A.) in 1962 and a Ph.D. in 1964.

+Career

-Kane studied philosophy from 1956 to 1960 at Holy Cross College (B.A.
-1960), from 1958 to 1959 at the University of Vienna, and from 1960 to 1964 at Yale University (M.A.
-1962, Ph.D.
-1964).
+Kane taught at Fordham University from 1964 to 1967, Haverford College from 1967 to 1970, and then at the University of Texas at Austin until his retirement.

 Work

 Causal indeterminism

-Kane is one of the leading contemporary philosophers on free will.
+Kane was one of the leading contemporary philosophers on free will.
 Advocating what is termed within philosophical circles "libertarian freedom", Kane argues that "(1) the existence of alternative possibilities (or the agent's power to do otherwise) is a necessary condition for acting freely, and (2) determinism is not compatible with alternative possibilities (it precludes the power to do otherwise)".
 It is important to note that the crux of Kane's position is grounded not in a defense of alternative possibilities (AP) but in the notion of what Kane refers to as ultimate responsibility (UR).
 Thus, AP is a necessary but insufficient criterion for free will.
 It is necessary that there be (metaphysically) real alternatives for our actions, but that is not enough; our actions could be random without being in our control.
 The control is found in "ultimate responsibility".